LHolten/rust-query/src/_datetime.md

   floats are only lossless to precision of miliseconds.

 The only format that supports storing nanoseconds and can be interpreted by sqlite natively is string datetimes.
+Working with strings gives some small issues:
+- Datetime strings with a negative year are sorted incorrectly.
+- Datetimes that should be equal can differ because of trailing zeros in the fractional seconds.

-Unfortunately this format is not very compact, the only optimization we can do is to not store trailing 0s in the fractional seconds.
+We can "fix" string datetimes by not allowing them to be negative and not storing trailing 0s in the fractional seconds.
-Another problem is that for datetime strings with a negative year, the sorting order is wrong.
-Sorting a mix of datetimes with and without fractional seconds can also give wrong results.

-The one remaining problem is that sqlite does not support any operations on datetimes before `0000-01-01 00:00:00`.
-In practice it seems to be able to handle up to `-4713-11-24 12:00:00`.
-This should not be a problem for most applications, but it could cause panics if timstamps are received from untrusted sources.
+Removing trailing zeros in the fractional seconds also improves storage size a bit when precision is not needed.

+# check constraint

-Also sqlite will round results, even with subsec precision and it is inconsistent:
+Sqlite will round results, even with subsec precision and it is inconsistent:
 `'0000-01-01 00:00:00.9979'` -> `'0000-01-01 00:00:00.998'`
 `'0000-01-01 00:00:00.9989'` -> `'0000-01-01 00:00:00.999'`
 `'0000-01-01 00:00:00.9999'` -> `'0000-01-01 00:00:00.999'`